 This technique is unusually effective in reducing urban false alarms, most of them caused by automatic door openers.
 In contrast, the Cobra IntelliMute feature is based on engine RPM and acts

 like a simple audible alert on/off switch at low traffic speeds.

 This radar detector's microprocessor analyzes every signal by frequency and location.
 If you're pestered by a door opener or similar source of false

-AutoLearn performs this function automatically.
-It uses TrueLock and if a signal is encountered three times under identical circumstances it is
+AutoLearn locks out nuisance signals automatically.
+It uses TrueLock and if a signal is encountered three times under identical circumstances, it's

 assumed to be caused by a roadside source, probably an automatic door opener.
-In response the detector automatically locks-out the signal and
+The detector automatically locks-out the signal and

 TrueLock is what gives the Escort Passport 9500ix (and its relatives, the Escort Passport 9500ci, 9500i; plus the Beltronics Pro 500 and BEL STiR Plus remote model) such a commanding